-At least several females and one male identified within Montelirio tholos are believed to have died due to poisoning.
-The remains of the women were arranged in a circular fashion in a chamber next to the bones of the male, who may have been a person of high status.
-The dagger itself was found in a different chamber “in association with an ivory hilt and sheath.”
+At least several females and one male excavated within Montelirio tholos are believed to have died due to poisoning.
+The remains of the women were arranged circularly in a chamber next to the bones of the male, who may have been a person of high status.
+The dagger was found in a different chamber “in association with an ivory hilt and sheath.”

 “On the one hand, it had a social significance due to the exoticism of the material and the fact that its transformation required very specific skills and probably some degree of technical specialisation.
 They probably represent funerary paraphernalia only accessible to the elite of this time-period.
 The association of the dagger blade to a handle made of ivory, also a non-local raw material that must have been of great value, strongly suggests the high-ranking status of the people making use of such objects.”